acquiringlabs/acquiring/README.md

 ## Local development

 This project relies on Docker as the main way to test and develop.
-You can `docker compose build web` and be ready to roll.
+You can `docker compose build` and be ready to roll.

 ## Funding